Besides Burgers and Beers

 #gbd2018 event location

 Besides all the events, activities, the soccer tournament and the usual gatherings in the evening with different folks, the quarterly Engineering Summit took place next, where not only the latest achievements of the teams were presented, but also the vision and goal for the next years.
-It was incredibly impressive to get an insight into the projects of all teams.
-Even those that are not customer-facing but incredibly important.
+It was incredibly impressive to get an insight into the all projects.
+Even those that are not customer-facing but important.

 Even if the hierarchies are flat, they are of course not small due to the fact that there are several locations and departments worldwide.
 However, the structures have been designed openly.
 In other words, as soon as you wanted to take influence and network, that was no problem at all.
 It was easy for me to get an insight into other people's day-to-day work and to discuss my own ideas.
 I already wrote about this in detail in my first article, which outlined how you can go beyond your own nose within the company.